TritonDataCenter/sdc-docker/docs/guide/README.md

 ## Package Selection

-If the docker client specifies either -m (memory) or -c (cpu_shares), we'll look through the list of packages with packagePrefix* as their name, and find the smallest package which has values larger than both provided.
-If no value is provided for cpu_shares, this parameter is ignored.
+If the docker client specifies either -m (memory) or -c (cpu\_shares), we'll look through the list of packages with `packagePrefix*` as their name, and find the smallest package which has values larger than both provided.
+If no value is provided for `cpu_shares`, this parameter is ignored.
 If no value is provided for memory, the defaultMemory value is used as though the user had passed that.